Young Doctors in Love: Cast

 Soap actors John Beradino, Emily McLaughlin, Michael Damian, Steven Ford, Chris Robinson, Stuart Damon, Jaime Lyn Bauer, Tom Ligon, Kin Shriner, Janine Turner, and Jacklyn Zeman make cameos, while Susan Lucci, Cynthia Geary, Patrick Macnee and Demi Moore appear in uncredited cameos.

 Reception

-The film was a moderate box office success with over $30 million.
+The film was a moderate box office success with gross receipts over $30 million.

-It received a positive review from The New York Times, which wrote that "there are enough bright moments to make this a passable hot-weather entertainment."
-It maintains a 35% "rotten" rating on Rotten Tomatoes based on 17 reviews.
+The New York Times offered a positive review, which wrote that "there are enough bright moments to make this a passable hot-weather entertainment."
+Roger Ebert of The Chicago Sun-Times gave the film a mixed 2 stars out of a possible 4, saying it had some good moments (particularly scenes with Stanton or Coleman), but on the whole “is not very funny” because TV soap operas are already so exaggerated they’re difficult to satirize.

+Young Doctors in Love maintains a 35% "rotten" rating on Rotten Tomatoes based on 17 reviews.